ImanolFotia/imanolfotia.github.io/_posts/2017-03-11-ScreenSpaceReflections.markdown

 This is how (at the moment) I handle SSR in my engine.

-Soon I'll be posting a tutorial about this on my Youtube channel, so, if you are interested, check it out!

-For now I'm gonna give you a presentation and the source code below!

-Don't forget to leave a comment about what you think!
+Don't forget to susbcribe to my YouTube channel and leave a comment about what you think!

-<iframe src="https://www.slideshare.net/ImanolFotia/slideshelf" width="760px" height="570px" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:none;" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>
+<iframe width="760px" height="570px" src="https://www.youtube.com/embed/K2rs7K4y_sY" frameborder="0" allowfullscreen></iframe>

 {% highlight glsl linenos %}